netdata/netdata/README.md

  netdata:

-  - reads several /proc files
+  - Spawns threads to collect all the data for all sources
-  - keeps track of the values in memroy (a short history)
+  - Keeps track of the collected values in memory (no disk I/O at all)
-  - generates JSON and JSONP HTTP responses containing all the data needed for the web graphs
+  - Generates JSON and JSONP HTTP responses containing all the data needed for the web graphs
-  - is a web server.
-You can access JSON data by using:
+  - Is a standalone web server.

+ For example, you can access JSON data by using:

  ```
  http://127.0.0.1:19999/data/net.eth0